opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/multiencode-woh.md

     </operation>

 ## Note: (Important)
-Each source flavor generates all the target formats in one ffmpeg call by incorporating relevant parts of the encoding profile commands.
+Each source flavor generates all the target formats in one FFmpeg call by incorporating relevant parts of the encoding profile commands.

-* Care must be taken that no ffmpeg complex filters are used in the encoding profiles used for this workflow, as it can cause a conflict.
+* Care must be taken that no FFmpeg complex filters are used in the encoding profiles used for this workflow, as it can cause a conflict.

 * Encoded target recording are distinguished by the suffix, it is important that all the encoding profiles used have